theshadow27/docs-mcp-server/ARCHITECTURE.md

 ### Web Interface

 The web interface provides a GUI for interacting with the server, monitoring jobs, and viewing indexed libraries.
-It follows a simple server-side rendered architecture using modern web technologies.
+It follows a server-side rendered architecture using modern web technologies, emphasizing modularity through reusable components.

 #### Technology Stack

 - **Fastify:** Web server framework
-- **`@kitajs/html`:** Server-side JSX rendering
+- **`@kitajs/html`:** Server-side JSX rendering for component-based UI
 - **HTMX:** Dynamic content updates without full page reloads
 - **Tailwind/Flowbite:** Styling via CDN

 #### Component Structure

-The web interface is organized into three main parts:
+The web interface is organized into logical parts:

-- Entry point (`src/web.ts`): Server initialization and environment setup
+- **Entry Point (`src/web.ts`):** Server initialization and environment setup.
-- Core server (`src/web/web.ts`): Route configuration and static file serving
-- Route handlers (`src/web/routes/*.tsx`): JSX components that render HTML for each route
+- **Core Server (`src/web/web.ts`):** Configures Fastify, registers plugins, instantiates services/tools, and maps routes to handlers.
+- **Routes (`src/web/routes/`):** Contains route handler modules, organized into subdirectories by feature (e.g., `jobs/`, `libraries/`).
+These handlers fetch data using the core Tools and compose the UI using components.
+The root `index.tsx` defines the main page structure.
+- **Components (`src/web/components/`):** Contains reusable JSX components (e.g., Layout, JobItem, LibraryList, Alert) responsible for rendering specific parts of the UI.
+These components receive data as props from the route handlers.

+This structure separates routing and data fetching logic (in `routes/`) from presentation logic (in `components/`), promoting code reuse and maintainability.

 #### Integration Flow